postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 **Note about Headers**: When you are sending requests through the HTTP protocol, your server might expect a Content-Type header.
 The Content-Type header allows the server to parse the body properly.
 For form-data and urlencoded body types, Postman automatically attaches the correct Content-Type header so you don't have to set it.
 The raw mode header is set when you select the formatting type.
 If you manually use a Content-Type header, that value takes precedence over what Postman sets.
 Postman does not set any header type for the binary body type.

-##### none
+##### None

-Postman provides you the capability to create custom methods and custom methods may or may not require a body.
+Postman provides you a capability to create custom methods and custom methods may or may not require a body.
 So, by default, Postman creates a body and 'none' radio button is selected.
 If your custom method has a body, you may choose an appropriate option available there.
 The default body option appears as below:

 [![body none](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Body_None.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Body_None.png)